mattermost/mattermost-developer-documentation/site/content/integrate/plugins/components/server/ha.md

 ---
-title: High Availability
+title: High availability
-heading: "Mattermost Enterprise Edition E20: High Availability"
+heading: "High availability"
-description: "All Mattermost plugins should consider High Availability (HA) environments.
-Learn more about our standards for workign with HA mode servers."
+description: "All Mattermost plugins should consider high availability (HA) environments.
+Learn more about our standards for working with HA mode servers."
 date: 2018-07-10T00:00:00-05:00
 weight: 60
 aliases: